 Patrick Brayall, P.T., D.P.T. is originally from Maine where he attended the University of Maine for his undergraduate degrees in Business Management.
 Patrick later attended Franklin Pierce University’s accelerated DPT program and continued on to receive his Doctorate degree in Physical Therapy.
 In his spare time, Patrick enjoys traveling, reading, cooking, and spending time outdoors.
 His areas of interest are geriatric rehabilitation, sports orthopedics, and community wellness.
-Patrick is very excited to be part of the rehabilitation team at Catalina Island Medical Center.

 Meet Patrick Brayall

 Avery Joharchi, OTR/L, PT, DPT